Long-distance relationship: Statistics in the US

 In 2005 a survey suggested that in the United States, 14 to 15 million people considered themselves to be in a long-distance relationship.
 By 2015, this number remained at about 14 million.
 About 32.5% of college relationships are long-distance.
 The average amount of distance in a long-distance relationship is 125 miles.
 Couples in a long-distance relationship call each other every 2.7 days.
 On average, couples in long-distance relationships will visit each other 1.5 times a month.
 Also couples in long-distance relationships expect to live together around 14 months into the relationship.
 About 40% of couples in long-distance relationships break up; around 4.5 months into the relationship is the time when couples most commonly start having problems.
 70% of couples in a long-distance relationship break up due to unplanned circumstances and events.
-75% of all engaged couples have, at some point, been in a long distance relationship, and around 10% of couples continue to maintain a long-distance relationship after marriage.
+75% of all engaged couples have, at some point, been in a long-distance relationship, and around 10% of couples continue to maintain a long-distance relationship after marriage.
 About 3.75 million married couples are in a long-distance relationship in the US alone.

 Means of staying in contact

 New communication technologies such as cellular phone plans make communication among individuals at a distance easier than in the past.
 Before the popularity of internet dating, long-distance relationships were not as common, as the primary forms of communication between the romance lovers usually involved either telephone conversations or corresponding via mail.
 According to Pew Internet in 2008, American citizens were asked how often they used the Internet on a typical day, they reported 56% sending or reading email, 10% reported sending instant messages, and 9% reported using an online social network such as Facebook or Twitter.
 However, with the advent of the Internet, long-distance relationships have exploded in popularity as they become less challenging to sustain with the use of modern technology.
 Ultimately, communicating and setting realistic goals can help prevent disconnection and the loss of touch.

 The increase in long-distance relationships is matched by an increasing number of technologies designed specifically to support intimate couples living apart.
 In particular there have been a host of devices which have attempted to mimic co-located behaviors at a distance including hugging, kissing, and even sex.
+One example is app-connected intimacy devices like Lovense, which allow partners to interact in real time across physical distance.
 The success of these technologies has, so far, been limited.